Dimple Hayathi

-Dimple Hayathi (born 21 August 1998) is an Indian actress who predominantly works in Telugu and Tamil films.
+Dimple Hayathi (born 21 August 1998) is an Indian actress who predominantly appears in Telugu films.

-Early life
+Early and personal life

-Hayathi was born on 21 August 1998 in Vijayawada, Andhra Pradesh to a Tamil father and Telugu mother.
+Hayathi was born on 21 August 1998 in Vijayawada, Andhra Pradesh.
 She was brought up in Hyderabad.
 She was born as Dimple but later suffixed her last name with Hayathi, for numerological reasons.
+Her grandfather's sister is Prabha, and she is related to Dasari Narayana Rao.
+Many of her relatives worked in the film industry and her mother's younger sister acted in Malayalam films.

 Career

-Hayathi started her film career by debuting with the Telugu film Gulf (2017) at the age of 19.
+Hayathi started her film career by debuting with the Telugu film Gulf (2017).
 Later, Hayathi starred in a Telugu film Eureka before starring in the bilingual film Devi 2 (2019).
 Her next appearance was in an item number "Jarra Jarra" song opposite Varun Tej and Atharvaa in the film Gaddalakonda Ganesh (2019).